Royal Canadian Mounted Police: Service in wartime

-During the Second Boer War, members of the North-West Mounted Police were given leaves of absence to join the 2nd Battalion, Canadian Mounted Rifles (CMR) and Strathcona's Horse.
+The RCMP predecessor, the North-West Mounted Police, were involved in several battles during the North-West Resistance in 1885.
+During the Second Boer War, members of the NWMP were given leaves of absence to join the 2nd Battalion, Canadian Mounted Rifles (CMR) and Strathcona's Horse.
 The service raised the Canadian Mounted Rifles, mostly from NWMP members, for service in South Africa.
 For the CMR's distinguished service there, King Edward VII honoured the NWMP by changing the name to the "Royal Northwest Mounted Police" (RNWMP) on June 24, 1904.

 During the First World War, the Royal Northwest Mounted Police (RNWMP) conducted border patrols, surveillance of enemy aliens, and enforcement of national security regulations within Canada.
 However, RNWMP officers also served overseas.
 On August 6, 1914, a squadron of volunteers from the RNWMP was formed to serve with the Canadian Light Horse in France.
 In 1918, two more squadrons were raised, A Squadron for service in France and Flanders and B Squadron for service in the Canadian Siberian Expeditionary Force.

 In September 1939, at the outset of the Second World War, the Canadian Army had no military police.
 Five days after war was declared the Royal Canadian Mounted Police received permission to form a provost company of service volunteers.
 It was designated "No. 1 Provost Company (RCMP)", and became the Canadian Provost Corps.
 Six months after war was declared its members were overseas in Europe and served throughout the Second World War as military police.

 RCMP members were embedded with several military units in Afghanistan during the War in Afghanistan from 2001–14.
-The RCMP was a member agency in the Afghan Threat Finance Cell, a multi-agency intelligence organization formed in 2008.
+The RCMP was a member agency of the Afghan Threat Finance Cell, a multi-agency intelligence organization formed in 2008.

 Honours

 The Royal Canadian Mounted Police were accorded the status of a regiment of dragoons in 1921.
 As a cavalry regiment, the RCMP was entitled to wear battle honours for its war service as well as carry a guidon, with its first guidon presented in 1935.
+The second guidon was presented in 1973, and the third in 2023.